Family Samplers: An unusual resource – and one you can still make

 When we talk about supporting documentation, we generally think about documents – things on paper.
 But “documentation” can include fabric too!
 Family samplers, a form of needlepoint with information on the family structure and vital records events, can also provide evidence of birth, death, marriage and relationships.

-And if you’re looking a craft project to keep you occupied as we head into the cooler winter months, the sampler is a great option.
+And if you’re looking for a craft project to keep you occupied as we head into the cooler winter months, the sampler is a great option.
 Many needlepoint companies make a modern version as a kit.
 You can fill in your own tree to create a family record for future generations.

 Published by Bryna O'Sullivan